zonemaster/zonemaster/docs/public/configuration/gui/building-custom-gui.md

-# Building a custom Zonemaster-GUI
+# Build a custom Zonemaster-GUI installation package

 ## Background

-If you follow the [GUI-installation instructions] you can install an official package, and skipping the instructions in this document.
-However, if you have created a custom [config.ts] or done theme settings in [tsconfig.json] then you must create a custom installation package for your custom installation.
+If you follow the [Zonemaster-GUI installation instructions] you can install an official package, and skipping the instructions in this document.
+However, if you havecreated a custom [config.ts] or done theme settings in [tsconfig.json] then you must create a custom installation package for your custom installation.
 This can be done by following the steps below.

-It is also important to state that even though the installation package is created on Ubuntu 22.04 below, the installation package can be installed on at least all OSs supported in the [GUI-installation instructions].
+It is also important to state that even though the installation package is created on Ubuntu 22.04 below, the installation package can be installed on at least all OSs supported in the [Zonemaster-GUI installation instructions].

 ## Prepare build environment

 Start by creating a build environment.
 Here we assume and base it on [Ubuntu] version 22.04.
 The instructions will probably work with other versions of Ubuntu, or with other Linux distributions or other OSs, but then you might need to adapt some of the commands.
 Note however that it is important that the system fully supports [npm].

 ### Install toolchain